Practice Resources

 EOIR

-Because DOJ has been funded for the remainder of FY2026, we do not anticipate that the shutdown will impact EOIR proceedings.
+DOJ has been funded for the remainder of FY2026, and should not be affected if Congress fails to extend DHS funding.
 Members should review EOIR’s Immigration Court Operational Status for the latest updates.

 Congressional Constituent Services

-The Legislative Branch has also been funded for the remainder of FY 2026, therefore there should not be an impact on congressional offices during a government shutdown.
+The Legislative Branch has also been funded for the remainder of FY2026, therefore there should not be an impact on congressional offices if Congress fails to extend DHS funding.

 Related Resources